contentauth/c2pa-rs/cli/README.md

 sudo openssl req -new -newkey rsa:4096 -sigopt rsa_padding_mode:pss -days 180 -extensions v3_ca -addext "keyUsage = digitalSignature" -addext "extendedKeyUsage = emailProtection" -nodes -x509 -keyout private.key -out certs.pem -sha256
 ```

-Note you may have need to update your openssl version if the above command does not work.
+Note: You may have need to update your `openssl` version if the above command does not work.
+You will likely need version 3.0 or later.
+You can check the version that is installed by typing `openssl version`.

 c2patool can also timestamp the signature data that is embedded.
 This is useful for validating an asset when the embedded
 certificates have expired.
 If the config has a ta_url set, c2patool will attempt to timestamp the signature using the TA service at the provided URL.
 The TA must be RFC3161 compliant.
 Example TA setting: